-These are the Largest Snake Species in North America and Where They Live
+Meet the Largest Snakes in North America and Discover Where They Live

 Rickard James, U.S. Fish and Wildlife Service / Public domain / Wikimedia Commons

-North America is home to a surprising variety of large snakes, from the hefty Eastern Indigo Snake of the Southeast to the massive Boa Constrictors found in parts of Florida.
+North America is home to a surprising variety of large snakes.
 Some are native, while others are introduced species that have adapted well to new environments.
-These snakes can grow to impressive lengths, and while most are non-venomous and shy around humans, their size and presence still inspire awe and sometimes fear.
+These snakes can reach impressive lengths.
+Although most of these snakes are non-venomous and shy around humans, their size and presence can still inspire awe and fear.
 Learning where these snakes live, what they eat, and how they behave can help demystify them and deepen your appreciation for the incredible diversity of reptilian life across the continent.
+Continue reading to learn these facts about 10 of the largest snakes in North America.

 When threatened, the Bullsnake rears up in an S-shape, hisses and vibrates its tail to mimic the venomous rattlesnake.